blog posts

 3- Access level protected

-The protected access level provides access to the same package as well as classes that are directly subclasses of your base class.
-Only data methods and members can be protected, while classes or interfaces cannot be protected.
+The protected access level provides access to the same package and classes that are direct subclasses of your base class.
+Data members and methods can be protected, whereas classes or interfaces cannot.

 Example 3: Define a protected access level